Rushil-K/Rushil-K/README.md

 - Conducting data collection pipelines with **BeautifulSoup** and **Selenium** for business intelligence
 - Implementing financial analysis and market research through data-driven methodologies
 - Translating technical analytics into actionable business recommendations
+- Critical Out of The Box Thinking

 </details>

-I bring a practical, commerce-oriented approach to every project — combining business acumen with analytical skills to deliver valuable insights for decision-making.
+I bring a practical, business-oriented approach to every project — combining business acumen with analytical skills to deliver valuable insights for decision-making.

 <!-- Animated divider -->
 <p align="center">